 These objectives and aims guide our decisions when planning and implementing our chosen scheme of work.
 It is, necessarily, a fluid and flexible set of experiences and targets that we envisage needing a review each year to ensure we stay on track with meeting our target expectations with regard to level of skill and also to ensure it is appropriate for each Year Group year on year.

-All schemes of work are written taking using the government's guidance, Teaching Online Safety in School (June 2019).
+All schemes of work are written taking using the government's guidance, Teaching Online Safety in School (June 2019 and updated in Jan 23).

 Scheme of Work